spryker/spryker-docs/docs/scos/user/features/202204.0/spryker-core-back-office-feature-overview/spryker-core-back-office-feature-overview.md

 ![image](https://confluence-connect.gliffy.net/embed/image/5b0f6ab5-d4d5-4b53-b82a-d73bec9c81ea.png?utm_medium=live&utm_source=custom)

-**Strategy 2: Do not log in the user unless they exist in the Spryker database.**
+**Strategy 2: Do not log in to the user unless they exist in the Spryker database.**

 Before a user can log in to Back Office with third-party service credentials, the user must be added and set to `Active` in the database.
 You can add the user using either the Back Office or the ACL module.